 Thereafter, a small window for Developer Tools will show up.
 Click on the Toggle Device Mode button as shown in the image below to activate the option.
 Once activated, the button will turn blue in color.

 Here, minimize the Developer Tools window and in the backdrop set up your screenshot.
-Also, select the right device type for your screenshot from the device drop down menu.
+Also, select the right device type for your screenshot from the device drop-down menu.

 If required, configure the size and orientation of the screenshot.

-Once finished, click on the 3-dots icon in the extreme right corner and from the list of options displayed, select the one reading as ‘Capture screenshot’.
+Once finished, click on the 3-dots icon in the extreme right corner, and from the list of options displayed, select the one reading as ‘Capture screenshot’.

 Take Screenshots in Firefox Browser

-Open Mozilla Firefox browser and go to the web page whose screen you would like to capture.
+Open the Mozilla Firefox browser and go to the web page whose screen you would like to capture.
 Once there, click on More Actions icon visible in the upper right-hand corner.

 Choose the Developer Tile.
 This will open the web developer tools.
 Alternatively, you can press ‘Ctrl+Shift+I’ to launch the developer tools.

 Next, from the list of options displayed, select the one reading as ‘Responsive Design Mode’.

 Here, if required, you can set up the size and orientation for your screenshot by configuring the correct set of options.
 Once you find all things in place, hit the Camera button to grab the screen.